janko/janko.io/_posts/2016-03-04-activerecord-is-reinventing-sequel.md

 reason why [hanami-model] and [ROM] use Sequel under-the-hood and not ActiveRecord.
 It hurts me that so many developer hours are put into ActiveRecord, and I don't see for what purpose; a better tool already exists and is excellently maintainted.
-Let's direct our energy towards these better tools.
+Let's direct our energy towards the better tool.

 [Sequel]: http://github.com/jeremyevans/sequel
 [Active Record pattern]: http://www.martinfowler.com/eaaCatalog/activeRecord.html